Homogenization of the variational principle for discrete random maps: Acknowledgment

 \section{Acknowledgment}

-This research has been partially supported by NSF grant DMS-1407558.
 The authors want to thank Tim Austin, Nathana\"el Berestycki, Marek Biskup, Antoine Gloria, Michelle Ledoux, Thomas Liggett, Igor Pak, Larent Saloff-Coste, and Tianyi Zheng for the many discussions on this topic.